”Contentment is natural wealth; luxury is artificial poverty”

 Well, once in a while, it would not hurt to indulge in a little bit of luxury.
 Feel good, feel nice; indulge in stuff and treats once in a while since those things are going to make you happy.
 True wealth is inside—it’s about the relationships, the experiences—these things through which we grow in our ways.

 Contentment rather than luxury could be much more rewarding, making life richer and worth living.
-We can free our lives from this continuous pressure of acquiring more to satiate the hunger in our stomachs and concentrate on things that really matter.
+We can free our lives from this continuous pressure of acquiring more to satiate the hunger in our stomachs and concentrate on things that matter.
 We can cultivate in ourselves that calm peace and contentment that shall not depend upon any external factor.

 Power of Choice